fjvallarino/monomer/docs/tutorials/06-composite.md

 `WidgetRequest`s will be explored in more detail in the custom widgets tutorial, but some requests can be interesting for an application or composite:

-- MoveFocus: Moves focus to the next focusable widget in the given direction.
-- SetFocus: Sets focus on a specific widget.
-We have already used this request when calling `setFocusOnKey`.
 - ExitApplication: Requests to exit the application or cancel an active request to exit.
 This is useful combined with `appExitEvent`.
 - UpdateWindow: Allows making window related actions, such as setting window